mohammad9696/SYW/README.md

 # SYW
-This software is missing all the authentication keys needed for it to work. https://www.smartify.pt is the only authorised user for this source code and if you are interested you can try to reach their page and ask for permisson.
-You can find the contacts here: https://smartify.pt/pages/contactos
+This software is missing all the authentication keys needed for it to work. https://www.smartify.pt is the only authorised user for this source code and if you are

-<a href="https://www.smartify.pt/contactos rel="dofollow"> contactos</a>
+A loja nº1 para produtos de casa inteligente e domótica utiliza este pequeno midleware para algumdas das suas operações do dia a dia.